RichardDeodutt/Deployment-5/README.md

 - AWS_SECGROUPNAME

     - Your secgroupname to use for your EC2 based on your security groups Created on AWS.
-Must be already generated.
+Must be already generated and contain no spaces or dots.

         Secrets/Variables: